 1938 - Radio quiz show "Information Please!" debuts on NBC Blue Network.

 1941- The Looney Toon Lockout.
 Producer Leon Schlesinger tries to forestall the unionization of his Bugs Bunny cartoonists by locking them out.
 After a week he relents and recognizes the cartoonist guild.
 Chuck Jones called it “our own little six-day war.”

 1965- Stanley Kubrick and Arthur C. Clarke shake hands and agree to write a sci-fi movie, with accompanying novel.
 First called How the Solar System was Won, then Journey Beyond the Stars, the title was finally- 2001: A Space Odyssey.

 1967 – Bob Dylan's 1965 UK Tour is released as film "Don't Look Back"

 1971 - Stephen Schwartz' musical "Godspell," premiered off-Broadway.

 1973 - Stevie Wonder releases "You are the Sunshine of my Love"

-1978- Sony and Phillips Electronics introduce the Compact Disc, where the music is played by a laser instead of a needle.
+1978- Sony and Phillips Electronics introduce the Compact Disc or CD, where the music is played by a laser instead of a needle.